developer-guy/falco-the-kubernetes-response-engine-using-openfaas-functions/README.md

 **Join the [#Kube100](https://www.civo.com/kube100) beta: [Apply to join today](https://www.civo.com/signup) _(Get free credit to test-drive the world’s first K3s-powered, managed Kubernetes service)_**

-* Fast, but powerful
+* Simple, fast and powerful

 > Spin up Kubernetes in under 2 minutes, without the bloat, using the lightweight K3s distribution

 * Management CLI

-> Manage your clusters with our custom-built CLI.
-Streamline deploys with our clean REST API.
+> Manage your clusters with the custom-built CLI and streamline your deployment with simple REST API.

 * Application marketplace

-> Launch clusters with preinstalled applications, or install on the fly with our Kubernetes marketplace.
+> Launch clusters with preinstalled applications, or install on the fly using Civo's Kubernetes marketplace.

 * Bandwidth Pooling